Pattiyal

-Pattiyal is a 2006 Indian Tamil-language crime thriller film written and directed by Vishnuvardhan and produced by Punnagai Poo Gheetha.
+Pattiyal is a 2006 Indian Tamil-language action thriller film written and directed by Vishnuvardhan and produced by Punnagai Poo Gheetha.
 It stars Bharath, Arya, Pooja Umashankar, and Padmapriya Janakiraman while Cochin Haneefa and Santhana Bharathi play pivotal roles.

-The film tackles the issue of dons and was based on the 1999 Thai film Bangkok Dangerous.
+Based on the 1999 Thai film Bangkok Dangerous, the film tackles the issue of dons.
+It is a morbid telling of two orphaned youths who have been friends from a very young age with incredible realism of trust, friendship, and ultimate betrayal.

 The film's score and soundtrack are composed by Yuvan Shankar Raja with cinematography by Nirav Shah and editing by A. Sreekar Prasad.
-It was released on 17 March 2006 and became a commercial success.
+It was released on 17 March 2006.